polterguy/polterguy.github.io/documentation/magic/index.md

 ### Terminal related endpoints

-These are terminal related endpoints, and or socket connection points.
+These are terminal related endpoints, and/or socket connection points.
+Magic has support for subscribing to web socket messages using SignalR, in addition to executing Hyperlambda files over the same socket connection.
+This part of the documentation describes the endpoints related to such socket operations in regards to the integrated _"Terminal"_ component.
+The terminal component again allows for executing terminal or bash commands in your backend, and see the result of the command in your frontend.

 #### SOCKET magic/system/terminal/command